-It is the requirement of the State of Colorado and hospital policy to report all deaths to the Adams County Coroner's Office (303-659-1027), regardless of the circumstances of the death.

-- Most cases will be released by the Coroner's Office to the hospital for an autopsy to be performed if consent is obtained. - Coroners or Medical Examiners from ANY county have the right to remove a body from the University of Colorado Hospital at any time. - Any unexplained death, or death that results from equipment failure or malfunction must be reported to the University Hospital Risk Management Office (303-724-7475) in addition to the Adams County Coroner's Office.
+- It is hospital policy to report all deaths to the Adams County Coroner's Office (303-659-1027), regardless of the circumstances of the death. - Most cases will be released by the Coroner's Office back to the hospital for an autopsy to be performed if consent is obtained. - Coroners or Medical Examiners from ANY county have the right to remove a body from the University of Colorado Hospital at any time. - Any unexplained death, or death that results from equipment failure or malfunction must be reported to the University Hospital Risk Management Office (303-724-7475) in addition to being reported to the Coroner's Office.